 The Miami Dade College Center for Economic Education is the local affiliate of the Florida Council on Economic Education and the National Council for Economic Education.
-The Center provides professional development opportunities in teaching economics and financial literacy to teachers in Miami-Dade and Monroe, serves as a source for standards based resources for K-12 educators in all disciplines and coordinates local, state and national programs and competitions related to economics.
+The Center provides professional development opportunities in teaching economics and financial literacy to teachers in Miami-Dade and Monroe County serves as a source for standards-based resources for K-12 educators in all disciplines and coordinates local, state and national programs and competitions related to economics.

 In the Economic Poster Contest, students learn more about the economy in a fun and creative way.
 Each year, approximately 300 students gain a better understanding of our economic system through their participation in this exciting competition.